n-pizzetta/csv-manager/README.md

 # CSV Manager

-CSV Manager is an application for converting Access database files to CSV and for concatenating multiple CSV/Excel files.
+CSV Manager is an application for converting Access database files to CSV.
 This README provides instructions for installing and using the application for both novice and advanced users.

 ## Prerequisites